 I’m also much more social.
 I accept most invitations to do things now.
 Before, I struggled to be around people.
 My mother told me that it’s nice, seeing this side of me she hasn’t seen since I was younger, before my mental illness took its toll.
 I’m having fun again.

 But there’s a down side.
 Because, in case you didn’t know, there’s always a downside to every medication.
 I have trouble focusing now.
 It makes it difficult to do my homework.
 The lack of anxiety means that when I get a case of “I don’t wannas,” it’s harder to make myself do it.
 I still get it done, but it tends to trigger irritability when I have to force myself.
 Writing papers is much more challenging because it requires a high degree of focus.
 Still, I’m getting by I think.
 I’ve found that I do better at certain times of day, and if I can settle in to work then, I’m good.
 I have to stay on top of it.

 There are other things on my mind.
-Things like my fears for my baby sister.
-I’m almost positive she’s using heroin again since our grandmother’s illness and subsequent death.
+Things like my fears for someone close to me whom I love.
+I’m almost positive she’s using heroin again.
 I keep reaching out, letting her know I’m here if she needs me.
 But I think she’s avoiding me.
 She knows I know.
 There’s nothing else I can do but try to keep the line of communication open.
 But in the wake of Hoffman’s death (and Twister is on TV right now- his face appeared even as I wrote his name), I’m feeling more weighed down by fear and sadness for her.

 On the flip side, I’ll be celebrating 17 years sober in a couple of weeks.
 Hard to believe.
 I’m so grateful for the life I have, and all of my friends and family.
 You all enrich my life in immeasurable ways.
 Thank-you.